Residency

 • To qualify, the alternate must:

-• Be an AMSSM member at the time of original submission
+• Be an AMSSM member at the time of original submission.

-• Contact Michele Lane to request approval for substitutions
+• Contact Michele Lane to request approval for substitutions and please provide contact information of alternate to present.

 Publication Guidelines: